alkurowska/BESE394E_course/Project/FitHiC/readme.md

 ggsave(plot = p, filename = "chr11_KO_16_vs_WT_16.png", width = 12, height = 8, dpi = 300, units = "in")

 ```
+#### Significant interactions in KO and WT samples at PF3D7_11_V3:100000-500000 locus
 ![picture alt](./content/imag/chr11_KO_16_vs_WT_16.png)
-We can observe a significant decrease of loops in a KO samples versus WT.
+The plot represents merged (by mean) Hi-C contacts of two biological replicates.
+We can observe a decrease of significant loops in KO sample versus WT.
 Especially at the close proximity to the genomic locus of the Δpfap2-p gene.